 14. Avoid travelling during “Golden Weeks”

 This concept includes the entire country, meaning that a large number of people goes on their holiday during this week.
-Since everybody travels at the same time, all prices are much higher than usual, and there are crowds of people at every famous touristic landmark.
+Since everybody travels at the same time, all prices are much higher than usual.
+Also, there are crowds of people at every famous touristic landmark.

 During Chinese New Year, Labor Day and National Day it is almost impossible to find a place on a plane or even buy a ticket for some of the popular tours.
 On the other hand, if you don’t mind the crowds and higher prices, then it won’t be a problem for you.